eleda77/eleda77.github.io/docs/vocab_list.md

 **martlet** - a mythical bird without feet that never roosts from the moment of its drop-birth until its death fall

-**mastaba** - an ancient Egyptian tomb consisting of an underground burial chamber with rooms above it (at ground level) to store offerings.
+**mastaba** - an ancient Egyptian tomb consisting of an underground burial chamber with rooms above it (at ground level) to store offerings

+**maunder** - talk in a rambling manner; move or act in a dreamy or idle manner

 **mephitic** - foul-smelling (usually of a gas)